double22a/speech_dataset/paper.md

 - 2024.06, a large-scale, multi-domain, multilingual speech recognition corpus, [GigaSpeech 2: An Evolving, Large-Scale and Multi-domain ASR Corpus for Low-Resource Languages with Automated Crawling, Transcription and Refinement](https://arxiv.org/pdf/2406.11546)

-- 2024.06, anevolving, large-scalemultilingual corpus for speech recognitionresearch, [MSR-86K:An Evolving, Multilingual Corpus with 86,300 Hours of Transcribed Audio for Speech Recognition Research](https://www.arxiv.org/pdf/2406.18301)
+- 2024.06, an evolving, large-scale multilingual corpus for speech recognition research, [MSR-86K:An Evolving, Multilingual Corpus with 86,300 Hours of Transcribed Audio for Speech Recognition Research](https://www.arxiv.org/pdf/2406.18301)